 Why the Name Change?

-The scope of the framework evolved from how to be effective delivering IT solutions to how to be effect at IT in general.
-As a result we felt that the name “Disciplined Agile Delivery” was no longer representative of the goal of the framework.
+The scope of the toolkit evolved from how to be effective delivering IT solutions to how to be effective at IT in general and finally how to be effective across the organization.
+As a result we felt that the name “Disciplined Agile Delivery” was no longer representative of the goal of the toolkit.
 “Disciplined Agile” is more accurate.

-To date there have been three major release tiers of this framework:
+To date there have been several major release tiers of this framework:

 - Disciplined Agile Delivery 0.x.
-The framework was originally developed at IBM Rational from early 2009 to June 2012.
+DAD was originally developed at IBM Rational from early 2009 to June 2012.
 The IBM team worked closely with business partners, including Mark Lines, and was led by Scott Ambler.
-IBM Rational Method Composer (RMC) currently supports an early, 0.5 version of the DAD framework.
+IBM Rational Method Composer (RMC) currently supports an early, 0.5 version of DAD.

 - Disciplined Agile Delivery 1.x.
 The DAD 1.0 release occurred in June 2012 with publication of the first DAD book, Disciplined Agile Delivery.
-Evolution and publication of the DAD framework continued at this site starting in August 2012.
-Ownership of the DAD framework intellectual property effectively passed over to the Disciplined Agile Consortium in October 2012, a fact which was legally recognized by IBM in June 2014.
+Evolution and publication of DAD continued at this site starting in August 2012.
+Ownership of DAD intellectual property effectively passed over to the Disciplined Agile Consortium in October 2012, a fact which was legally recognized by IBM in June 2014.

-- Disciplined Agile 2.0.
-This is the current version of the framework, initially released in August 2015.
-As we described earlier, the focus is on describing a flexible, context-sensitive approach to the IT process.
+- Disciplined Agile 2.x.
+This is the first real version of the toolkit, which was initially released in August 2015.
+As we described earlier, the focus was on describing a flexible, context-sensitive approach to DevOps and the IT process.

 We will continue to actively develop the Disciplined Agile material here on this site.
 To get notified of updates as they occur please subscribe to the blog.
 The Disciplined Agile LinkedIn Forum is active as well if you’d like to be involved in the ongoing discussion.